adetanchelsea/etl_pipeline_with_python/README.md

 ---

 ## Overview
 This project implements an automated ETL (Extract, Transform, Load) pipeline for collecting and analyzing YouTube channel data related to “data analysis.”
-The pipeline extracts channel and video metadata using the YouTube Data API, cleans and transforms the data—such as standardizing country names and removing special characters from descriptions—and loads it into a Snowflake database for storage and further analysis.
+The pipeline extracts channel and video metadata using the YouTube Data API, cleans and transforms the data, such as standardizing country names and removing special characters from descriptions, and loads it into a Snowflake database for storage and further analysis.

 ## Features
 - Extracts YouTube channel and video data using the YouTube Data API.